robertvava/V1_model/README.md

 <big>A computational model of the mouse primary visual area (V1) with 4 types of Generalised Leaky Integrate and Fire neurons.</big>

-Recreating the mouse primary visual area (V1) using biophysically detailed neuron models.
+Recreating the Allen Institute's V1 model with PyGeNN ([https://genn-team.github.io/genn/documentation/4/html/d0/d81/PyGeNN.html](PyGeNN)).

-The glif neuron parameters can be found in glif.py as follows:
+The glif neuron parameters can be found in the folder v1_pygenn, in glif.py as follows: